Bune Information

 egyptian bune portraitEgyptian Bune

-Egyptian Bune visually reaffirms her historical significance, adopting the spledour of ancient dynasties.
+Egyptian Bune visually reaffirms her historical significance, adopting the splendour of ancient dynasties.
 Her regality is not just in bearing but also in the wisdom She imparts, serving as a living link to the past’s glories and knowledge.

 Mesopotamian Bune portraitMesopotamian Bune